gsiems/tranquillus/doc/Routes.md

     existance of this parameter is also used for determining which fields show up in the result set.

+    * **calculated:** For optional use with db_column.
+Used for creating a "calculated field" for determining the result to return for the field.
+The initial use case was for specifying whether to display the data and time, just the date, or just the time portion of Oracle date datatypes.

+    For example: using "to_char ( a.status_date, 'yyyy-mm-dd' )" with
+    an Oracle "date" datatype results in just the date being returned while "to_char ( a.status_date, 'hh24:mi:ss' )" results in just the time portion being returned.
+While the underlying view/table should normally deal with presenting the correct format but that isn't always possible/practical.

     * **query_field:** Indicates that the field is to be available as a query parameter { 0 => not a query parameter, 1 => is a query parameter, 2 => is a required query parameter }.
 Default is 0.